usernameLeon27/pwnagotchi-display-password-plugin/README.md

 # Common Display Coordinates

-THESE COORDINATES MAY OR MAY NOT BE ACCURATE
+THESE COORDINATES MAY OR MAY NOT BE ACCURATE.

 These are the coordinates in the original code, I only tested on a waveshare_v4 on [jayofelony's image](https://github.com/jayofelony/pwnagotchi).
 Results may vary.

 | Display Model  | Coordinates (x, y) |